Power and Control Wheel

-The Power and Control Wheel is an infographic that describes how abusers and batterers do things that result in power and control over another person – that person being their partner, who is in an intimate relationship with them.
-The Power and Control Wheel is foundational to the work of domestic violence, because both components are central to the patterns in abusive and violent relationships.
+The Power and Control Wheel is an infographic describing how abusers and batterers do things to gain power and control over another person – that person usually being their intimate partner, who is in an intimate relationship with them.
+The Power and Control Wheel is foundational to the work of preventing and eliminating domestic violence, because both components - "power" and "control" - are central to patterns of abusive and violent relationships.
 Domestic violence refers to, includes, and is also called: “intimate partner violence,” “intimate violence,” “domestic terrorism,” and “coercive control.”

 The Power and Control Wheel is in the shape of a circle and resembles a wheel.
 At the center of the wheel is a small circle with the text “power and control” inside it.
 Abusers feel entitled to power and control, and how they gain that power and control is by using certain tactics.
 There are nine lines, or wheel spokes, coming from the smaller circle and connecting to the larger circle, creating eight spaces between the spokes.
 In each of the eight spaces, eight main, universal tactics are written out.
 The tactics include: 1) Using intimidation, 2) Using emotional abuse, 3) Using isolation, 4) Minimizing, denying, and blaming, 5) Using children, 6) Using male privilege (or gender, sex, race, and socioeconomic privilege), 7) Using economic abuse, and 8) Using coercion and threats.
-The outer rim holding all of it together is the larger circle of the wheel that embodies physical and sexual violence.
+The outer rim of the wheel encloses all of the tactics of power and control and is physical and sexual violence.

 Pence said, “When we were deciding what we were going to teach, we went to those women’s groups and said, “Okay, if we can get these guys [the abusers,] for eight weeks or 10 weeks or 15 or however long we can get them, what would you like us to teach them?
 And out of that eventually came the Power and Control Wheel, those sessions with the women.”
 Another wheel grew from these developments as well: the Equality Wheel.